Behind the Scenes: 100 Organic Shapes with Arseny Samolevsky

-After choosing a vibrant color palette to give these designs a sense of authenticity (selecting colors that were reminiscent of coral and sea life), Arseny converted each design into various raster and vector file formats.
+After choosing a vibrant colour palette to give these designs a sense of authenticity (selecting colours that were reminiscent of coral and sea life), Arseny converted each design into various raster and vector file formats.
 This included Photoshop and Illustrator files with different pattern swatches which would allow users to apply these textures to their own work with just a few clicks.

 With the designs complete, it was time to demonstrate the versatility of these works in a visual way to the design community.
 Arseny created a selection of 3D product mock-ups using Dimension and its free asset panel.
 After choosing a few 3D models, he placed his designs on them using the “place graphic on model” feature.
 Thanks to Dimension’s cloud rendering capabilities, Arseny was then able to quickly create 3D renders and save the files in .psd format.
 These files could then be easily touched up in Photoshop.